harishbharadwaj1999/Algorithms/README.md

 # Mathematical-algorithms
-  More emphasis to implement algorithms from math theorems
+  More emphasis to implement algorithms based on math theorems